KristenWindoloski/ToCS/README.md

 - In vitro in vivo extrapolation (IVIVE)
-  - Generates a table and plot of OEDs (oral equivalent dose, the external dose needed to produce the internal bioactive concentration) for all simulated chemicals
+  - Generates a table and plot of OEDs (oral equivalent dose, the external dose needed to produce the internal bioactive concentration) for all simulated chemicals.
+If exposure data is provided by the user, the GUI will also plot the exposure data against the OEDs as well as calculate the bioactivity exposure ratio, which can be used to prioritize chemicals for further risk evaluation
 - Parameter calculations
   - Calculates tables and plots of TK parameters including the half-life, total plasma clearance, elimination rate, volume of